Who This Guide Is For

 Step 4 - Pick a Master Funding Account

-Issued cards and user wallets are funded from your master (primary client) accounts.
-List them with GET /v2/accounts, then pick an account in the currency you want to issue or fund.
+List your master accounts with GET /v2/accounts, then pick an account in the currency you want to issue and fund cards from.

 curl -s "$PAYCA_BASE_URL/v2/accounts" \